 When I’ve been depressed (after the birth of both boys) or generally anxious (basically all the time), I NEED to be around people.
 During my wobbliest times, I’ll follow Alex around the house like a puppy; once I even walked to the grocery store just to chat with shoppers in line.
 Being around people distracts me from my dark thoughts.

-The catch is that, when you’re having a hard time, you can feel almost desperate for company.
-I remember reading a humor article about the definition of hell for every personality type and mine was “You are stuck in a room by yourself for the rest of eternity”.
+The catch is that, when I’m having a hard time, I can feel almost desperate for company.
+There is a humor article about the definition of hell for every personality type, and mine was “You are stuck in a room by yourself for the rest of eternity.”
 Aine seemed the same way — and since I’d never seen a character portrayed like that before, the show meant so much to me.

 My only criticism of This Way Up is that, like with Fleabag, there are only six 20-minute episodes in the season.
 I can’t wait for season two.

 Go watch!
 I’m so curious to hear what you think.
 Xoxo

 Have you ever seen a character that reminds you of yourself?
 Are you watching any good shows right now?
 Would love to hear.